Entered July 2018; revised January 2020

 Although a fair number of Watteau’s studies for arabesques are extant, they all are drawn with red chalk.
 In this example, however, the underdrawing is in black rather than red chalk.
 More exceptionally, this is the only extant example of an arabesque study worked in gouache.
 If we accept Mariette’s testimony verbatim, it was intended as a model for a professional fan painter.
 It was not itself intended to be mounted as a functioning fan.

 The general structure of the arabesque—especially the swags of drapery and the foliage of the saplings that constitute the outer limits of the design—accords with the arabesques that Watteau created while working under Claude III Audran.
-A distinctive element, however, are the detached heads at the top, which generally do not appear in Watteau’s other arabesques.
+Distinctive elements, however, are the detached heads at the top, which generally do not appear in Watteau’s other arabesques.
 Of special note is the woman’s headdress: she is wearing a fontange, a type of lace headdress that was introduced in the 1680s and became increasingly taller and more complex in the next decades.
 It began as a court fashion and was luxury apparel because of the expense of the lace.
 But gradually it descended to the bourgeoisie, as can be seen in a contemporary print depicting the annual fair at Bezons: a number of women with high peaked fontanges wait at a concession stand in the foreground.
 A print depicting bread riots in 1709 shows two of the rioting women still wearing them.
 The fontange fell from favor in 1713 when at a royal dinner Madame de Charlus’ fontange caught fire from a candle as she leaned forward to get some salt.

 There are relatively few instances of fontanges in Watteau’s oeuvre.
 They appear only occasionally in his early drawings (Rosenberg and Prat 55, 56, 68).
 Significantly, fontanges are worn by all three women in his drawing for Les Illustres ennemis (Rosenberg and Prat 9), a drawing that can be firmly dated to 1714.
-Although fontanges were present in Watteau’s compositional study for Les Delassements de la guerre (known through the engraving in the Figures de différents caractères, plate 270), these elements of fashion do not appear in the final painting, which, rightly or not, is generally dated around 1710-12.
+Although fontanges were present in Watteau’s compositional study for Les Delassements de la guerre (known through the engraving in the Figures de différents caractères, plate 270), these elements of fashion do not appear in the final painting, which, correctly or not, is generally dated around 1710-12.
 Thus, while the presence of a fontange in La Coquette has consequences for the early dating of the arabesque, it does not allow us to pinpoint a specific year.

 For copies of La Coquette CLICK HERE